ifu-lobuntu/jbpm-cmmn/readme.md

 This implementation provides two built-in Roles in a Case, namely the Initiator and the CaseOwner.
 These can be passed to a new Case instance as parameters.
 At least one of these two needs to be provided, as it is used to do assignment of jBPM Tasks representing non HumanTasks (CaseTasks, Stages, ProcessTask and the CaseInstance itself).
 They are also used to determine businessAdministrators for HumanTasks.
-This principle enforces the paradigm of seeing work as having someone whose needs are fulfillfed by a task, and someone who has an obligation to perform the task.
+This principle enforces the paradigm of seeing work as having someone whose needs are fulfilled by a task, and someone who has an obligation to perform the task.

 The mapping of Case Roles to groups is not entirely correct.
 A Case Role is more about the Role a user plays within the context of a specific case.
 However, the CMMN specification is deliberately very open-ended about how Roles map to humans.
 We plan to provide some interesting extensions to determine the best user to fulfill a specific Role in the Case.